Benefits Of Radiant Heat

 Radiant heat is more efficient than baseboard heat, and can even be more efficient than warm air heat.
 It warms living spaces consistently, with no loss of heat from ventilation ducts.
 Radiant heat can be installed in your entire home or just in the locations you are renovating.
 The process involves the installation of specialized radiant heat tubing that is securely embedded beneath your new floors and warm water is circulated… and recirculated throughout the system to maximize efficiency and comfort.
-And a more efficient system comes with the long-term benefit of lower energy bills.
+And a more efficient heating system comes with the long-term benefit of lower energy bills.

 Having radiant heat in your house will feel great.
 That way-too-familiar sensation where your body feels warm and your feet are freezing?
 Gone.
 Radiant heat warms evenly from the ground up.
 Instead of cringing from cold tile or wood, you are walking on constant warmth.
 Things you leave on the floor are warmed as well.
 Shoes are warm when you put them on.
 Bathroom floors dry quickly.
 That jacket you dropped on the floor last night, too tired to put away – toasty warm this morning.